totallylegitgames/verbumplus/README.md

 npm start
 ```
 # Status:
 Framework is finished and ready to be used.
-Starting on the example games.
+Only the example games are left to be finished.